wellspringcp/wellspring/01-principles/01-principles-apologia.md

 Moreover, we submit for all peoples' evaluation, the objectively observable fact that the assertion of "Equality" is simply untrue on its face to begin with.

-### An analysis of the two main traditional arguments for rights:
+### An appeal to non-Judeo-Christians:

-In this section we will show how neither "God-given rights" nor "equality" suffice as common, objective legal foundations for individual rights.
+In this section we will show how neither "God-given rights" nor "equality" suffice as common, objective legal foundations for human rights.
 A legal rights philosphy must be evident to all within a polity before all can be expected to subordinate their minds to it.
-Note that `WS` does not opine on whether or not a god exists; it merely points out that in a polity where multiple world views exist (including atheists), "God-given rights" cannot act as a shared legal foundation for rights.
+Note that `WS` does not opine on whether or not a god exists; it merely points out that, in a polity where multiple world views exist (including atheists):

-This section pits believers in both of the traditional rights foundations against a would-be violator of their rights, and they have no defense against him unless they can convince some neutral bystanders (who are willing to be persuaded) to defend their claim to rights.

-#### The "God-given rights" tradition:

-Assume that the would-be victim is a Judeo-Christian "God-given rights" believer.

-To convince the audience, he would say, "God created all men in his image, and in each person is the potential to become a son of god - and so god values all human lives because they are all potentially his children.
-When you violate a human life, you potentially deprive god of a future child, and you also disrespect the image of god inherent in that person; and god, the injured party will eventually take up his quarrel on judgmment day.
-Therefore, you, audience, should fear god and come to my aid."

-This would-be victim's rights rest entirely on whether or not the Judeo-Christian god exists.
-If he doesn't exist, or if a god exists but is not the Judeo-Christian god, his argument is invalid and his claim to rights has no strength.
-His would-be violator need only say, "Your god does not exist," and unless the would-be victim could prove that his god exists, he loses the argument.

-Again, note that `WS` is not opining on whether or not god does exist and would really take up the quarrel on judgment day. `WS` is seeking a framework which will produce desirable results here on earth, in this lifetime.

-The "God-given rights" foundation cannot serve as a common framework for asserting rights among large numbers of people who have wildly divergent world views.

-#### The "Equality" tradition:

-Let's assume the would-be victim is a wheelchair-bound cripple from birth with a mental disorder that makes his cognitive abilities less sharp than the average individual.

-To convince the audience, he might say, "You can have no right to violate my rights, owing to the fact that we are all equal".
-His assailant need only point out that as a matter of fact he and the would-be victim are not equal, and the would-be victim loses the argument.

-The "Equality" foundation cannot serve as a common framework for asserting rights among large numbers of people who have wildly divergent world views.
+- "God-given rights" cannot act as a shared legal foundation for rights, since many people do not believe in a god, and those who do, don't agree on which god's commandments should be the objective standard for morality.
+- "Equality" cannot act as a shared legal foundation for rights, since any rational person who observes the world around them can see that humans are not in fact, equal.

+An objective morality is the only morality which can justly govern mankind.

 ### A better way - a New Ideal to serve as the foundation for rights:

+Our metaphysical nature as a species is a stronger bedrock and foundation for objective rights and morality than either of the traditional theories of rights - especially because it is not merely a theory, but rather a set of observable, objectively verifiable facts.
 There is no harm in acknowledging that we are not equal.
-The fabric of our defense of the rights of the individual will not come undone because there is an even **better** foundation for rights waiting for us.
+The fabric of our defense of the rights of the individual will not come undone because there is an even **better**, objective foundation for rights waiting buttress it.

+This more solid foundation is The New Ideal - the morality of life.

 ## Freedom of citizenship: